BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 2) Elvis Presley

-Whenever you hear the name Elvis Presley, you hear rock and roll because his name is synonymous with Rock and Roll genre.
-Elvis Presley, of course, is quintessential of a stage performer.
+Whenever you hear the name Elvis Presley, you think rock and roll because his name is synonymous with Rock and Roll genre.
+Elvis Presley, of course, is quintessentially a stage performer.
 As a performer, it was not only his good looks that made him famous but also the excellent baritone voice that made a brand for himself.
-The patented swaying of his hips, and let-loose attitude onstage, gave people what they want of a performer.
+The patented swaying of his hips, and let-loose attitude onstage, gave people what they wanted from a performer.

 Elvis’ voice is characterized by its excellent quality, power, and range.
 He could sing gospel songs powerfully and provide fantastic renditions of ballads.
 His voice has that characteristic soulful element that could make you swoon and relax.
 Moreover, it bears a straightforward sincerity that elicits that feeling of intense yearning and emotion.

-Elvis’s voice has a three-octave range as if he could be a baritone, a tenor, and a bass at the same time.
-Yet, he is categorized under the lyric baritone type.
-He also got a keen sense of timing and rhythm that is hard to emulate.
+Elvis’s voice has a three-octave range as if he could be a baritone, a tenor range, and a bass at the same time.
+Even so, he is categorized under the lyric baritone type.
+He also had a keen sense of timing and rhythm that is hard to emulate.

 3) Nat King Cole